Does your life ever seem like it’s just one long billable hour?

+The process of becoming a lawyer planted the seeds of your success, but may also have taught you to be little more than a work horse.
 Becoming a lawyer took hard work, dedication and commitment over a period of years.
 It’s not for the faint of mind or heart.
 But sometimes the very skills that allowed you to become lawyer can work against you in creating a satisfying life.

-Here are some great resources for lawyers:
+Here are some resources you might find helpful:

 Why Can’t Lawyers Relax? – And How They Can, by Karen Caffrey, LPC, JD